 Low-Calorie Diet Health Effects

 Your body requires energy for all biological functions, such as breathing, digesting food and pumping blood, as well as for all physical activity, notes the Academy of Nutrition and Dietetics.
 In fact, the amount of energy used at rest, called resting metabolic rate, accounts for most of your energy expenditure.
-When you don't eat enough food, you'll suffer from calorie-deficit tiredness and other adverse health effects.
+When you don't eat enough food, you can experience calorie-deficit tiredness and other adverse health effects.

 When your calorie intake is inadequate, your body gets energy from breaking down muscle to release stored energy called glycogen.
 Your metabolism also slows to conserve energy.
 Consequences include feeling cold and sluggish and experiencing digestive problems like constipation.